meshery/meshery/docs/_adapters/istio/istio.md

 ### Prometheus and Grafana connections

-The Meshery Adapter for Istio will connect to Istio's Prometheus and Grafana instances running in the control plane (typically found in the `istio-system` namespace).
+The {{page.name}} will connect to Istio's Prometheus and Grafana instances running in the control plane (typically found in the `istio-system` namespace).
 You can also connect Meshery to Prometheus and Grafana instances not running in the service mesh's control plane.

 ### Suggested Topics